xavii-p/RocketSim/README.md

 ## Usage

-- **Automatic Landing**: Select the automatic landing option to see the PID-controlled rocket in action (WIP).
+- **Automatic Landing**: Select the automatic landing option to see the PID-controlled rocket in action.
+Feel free to adjust the PID parameters (kP, kI, kD) to see how they affect the rocket's landing in the _Rocket.java_ file.
-- **Manual Control**: Use the keyboard to control the rocket's thrust and orientation.
+- **Manual Control**: Use the keyboard (W, A, D) to control the rocket's thrust and orientation.

 ## Controls